According to research from the University of Vermont:

 11. Peas:

-They are the best vegetables for indoor growing as they don’t need your attention and proliferate without hassle.
+They are easy vegetables for indoor growing as they don’t need your attention and proliferate without hassle.
 Not only that, but they don’t need a sunny place but keep the soil moist.

 Peas like cooler conditions, so seed them earlier during the season.
 During the warm season, peas stop producing.